 By Residents: What can the City do to compel a developer to do something that the residents consider important?

 With regard to improvements, the City is only able to enforce what is provided for on an approved plan, and based in a requirement of the zoning ordinance, subdivision regulations or municipal code, or a condition of approval by the Planning Commission/COF.
 The City is able to enforce completion of these improvements according to the plan approved by the Franklin Municipal Planning Commission/City of Franklin, assuming that there are still sureties being held.
-If the agreement/sureties have been previously released and the improvement in question has degraded since that time, it is possible that other departments, such as Codes or Streets, may be able to help.
-Contact Codes at 615-794-7012, or Streets at 615-791-3254.
+If the agreement/sureties have been previously released and the improvement in question has degraded since that time, it is possible that other departments, such as Building and Neighborhood Services or Streets, may be able to help.
+Contact Building and Neighborhood Services at 615-794-7012, or Streets at 615-791-3254.

 How do I build a new building?

 The first step in determining how you can build a new building is figuring out the current zoning of your property.
-Call Zoning Administrator at (615) 550-6644 for a Zoning Determination Letter.
+Call Zoning Administrator, Molly Pike, at (615) 550-6738 for a Zoning Determination Letter.

 If you are zoned correctly for the type of land-use to be conducted within the new building, and, if you are constructing a multifamily, commercial, office, or industrial building, a site plan shall be submitted for review.
 For a brief overview of the site plan process, see below, or call the Project Planners at (615) 550-6732 or (615) 550-6734.